o3de/o3de.org/content/docs/user-guide/tutorials/packaging/tutorial-release.md

 + Learn about how bundles are mounted, so that you can load content dynamically\.
 See [Creating Multiple Asset Bundles](/docs/user-guide/tutorials/packaging/tutorial-multiple-bundles.md)\.
 + Explore the asset bundler functionality\.
 See [Lumberyard Asset Bundler Command\-Line Tool Reference](/docs/user-guide/features/packaging/asset-bundler/command-line-reference.md)\.
 + Learn how to scan for missing dependencies in your bundles\.
 See [Using the Missing Dependency Scanner](/docs/user-guide/features/packaging/asset-bundler/missing-dependency-scanner.md)
-+ To ask questions about the Asset Bundler and get support, see [the Amazon Lumberyard forums](https://forums.awsgametech.com/)\.
++ To ask questions about the Asset Bundler and get support, see [the Open 3D Engine forums](https://forums.awsgametech.com/)\.